Information for Parents

 Special Education Needs and Disability Information (Local Offer)

-The Local Offer is Online information about what’s available for children and young adults with special educational needs and disabilities (SEND) up to the age of 25, and their families and a way to give feedback to help us improve the information and services.
+The Local Offer is Online information about what’s available for children, young adults and families with special educational needs and disabilities (SEND) up to the age of 25.
+It also provides a way to give feedback to help us improve the information and services.

 Find out more on the East Sussex website.

 Communication and Language

 Early Communication Support Workers (ECSW) can help with early speech, language and communication development.
 The ECSWs are not Speech and Language Therapists but they do have a special focus on speech and language.

 The ECSWs run Toddler Talk sessions across East Sussex to support families who have concerns about their child’s speech, language and communication.
 The ECSWs give parents support in developing their understanding of their child’s speech and language development by completing language checkers and giving families speech and language development leaflets and home learning ideas.

-You can contact an Early Communication Support Worker through your nearest Children’s Centre or through your Health Visiting team.
+You can contact an Early Communication Support Worker through your Health Visiting team.

 Social and Emotional Development and Well-being

 'Kiddle' is a child-specific search engine supported by Google, which prevents the appearance of things that are not suitable for them.